Reviewed by: Dr. Brian Sullivan

 Celiac disease is more prevalent than many people realize, yet it remains underdiagnosed.
-Experts from National Institute of Health estimate that approximately 2 million people in the United States and about 1 percent of the global population have celiac disease.
+Experts from the National Institute of Health estimate that approximately 2 million people in the United States and about 1 percent of the global population have celiac disease.

 For anyone living with this autoimmune disorder, understanding the most effective celiac disease treatments is crucial for managing symptoms and leading a healthy life.
 In this post, we’ll explore the best treatments available today, focusing on dietary changes, medications, and lifestyle adjustments.
 Whether you’re newly diagnosed or looking for ways to improve your management strategy, this guide is for you.